EBSCOHost

 Use field tags (e.g., AB, TI) explicitly in the query string.

-Group nexted queries using parentheses to preserve logic.
+Group nested queries using parentheses to preserve logic.